Magnetic Field Amplification via Protostellar Disc Dynamos: Discussion

-Physically these findings can be reconciled by understanding that three time scales are at play - the dynamo time scale, the viscous time scale and the diffusive time scale.
+The magnetic field topolgy is highly sensitive to the magnetic diffusivity.
+As we showed, increasing the Prandtl number causes the polarity of the late time dipole moment to change.
+Physically these findings can be reconciled by understanding that three time scales are at play - the dynamo, the viscous and diffusive time scales.
 If the dynamo time scale dominates, the viscous disc becomes magnetically dominated and breaks up.
-This is the ``strong dynamo" regime and corresponds to the states described in Stepinski \& Levy (1988) who concluded that strong local dynamo modes could disrupt the global modes of the disc.
+This is the regime described in Stepinski \& Levy (1988) who concluded that strong local dynamo modes could disrupt the global modes of the disc.
 If the diffusive time scale dominates then the field does not grow sufficiently to launch outflows.
-When time scales are comparable we are in the ``weak dynamo" regime where outflows can be enhanced but the overall disc dynamics are not disrupted.
-The relative strength of the viscous and diffusive effects determines the sign of the late time dipole field.
+When time scales are comparable we are in the regime explored in our simulations where outflows can be enhanced but the overall disc dynamics are not disrupted.
+The relative strength of the viscous and diffusive effects determines the sign of the late time dipole field and the field topology.

+Our treatment is limited in that we assumed homogenous values for $\alpha$ and our subgrid dynamo model assumed the simplest possible treatment, namely isotropic turbulence.
+We treated viscosity, diffusivity and the $\alpha\Omega-$dynamo as three separate effects.
+However, if they are due to the same microphysics, small scale turbulence, it may actually be unphysical to vary each $\alpha$ parameter independently.
+Disc accretion studies have already moved away from $\alpha-$disc models, as they have found that the Shakura-Sunyaev picture only holds when coarse graining over the disc in time.
+This problem requires treating the viscosity self-consistently by resolving the MRI.
+The $\alpha \Omega-$dynamo effects may then be modeled self-consistently, eliminating the need to consider potentially unphysical parts of the $\alpha_d-\alpha_{\nu}-\alpha_{\eta}$ phase space.